-Eni presents the 16th edition of the World Oil and Gas Review, the annual statistics report on oil and natural gas.
-For the first time, this year the Review has been split into two separate volumes: the first one, the World Oil Review, dedicated to the oil industry and the second one, the World Gas & Renewables Review, dedicated to natural gas and renewable energy sources.
+Eni presents the 17th edition of the World Oil, Gas and Renewables Review, the annual statistics report on oil, natural gas and renewables sources.
+Same as last year, the review has been split into two separate volumes: the first one, World Oil Review, dedicated to the oil industry and the second one, World Gas and Renewables Review, dedicated to natural gas and renewables sources.

-World oil demand grew by 1.7%, less than 2015 (2.2%) when oil prices fell dramatically.
-However, growth still remained well above the five-year average of 1.5% seen in 2011-2015.
-For the second consecutive year, OECD gave positive support to global growth, but non OECD maintains the lion’s share with more than 75%.
+World oil demand grew by 1.7%, more than 2016 (+1.2%) after another year of low oil price.
+The growth remained above the five-year average of 1.5% seen in 2012-2016.
+For the third consecutive year, OECD gave positive support to global growth, but non OECD maintained the dominant share with around 70%.

 Inserisci l’indirizzo email con il quale ti sei registrato all'area riservata.
 Riceverai all'indirizzo indicato la nuova password, che ti consigliamo di aggiornare dopo il primo accesso.